Which of the following best describes the process of natural sele... | Channels for Pearson+

 1

-Understand the concept of natural selection: Natural selection is a process where individuals with traits that are advantageous for survival and reproduction in a specific environment are more likely to pass on their genes to the next generation.
-This leads to the gradual adaptation of populations over time.
+Step 1: Begin by understanding the concept of natural selection.
+Natural selection is a mechanism of evolution where individuals with traits that provide a survival or reproductive advantage are more likely to pass those traits to the next generation.

-Analyze the first option: 'Individuals with traits better suited to their environment are more likely to survive and reproduce.'
-This aligns with the definition of natural selection, as it emphasizes the role of advantageous traits in survival and reproduction.
+Step 2: Clarify the misconception that natural selection causes individuals to acquire new traits during their lifetime.
+Traits are determined by genetic inheritance and mutations, not by intentional changes or environmental influence during an individual's life.

-Evaluate the second option: 'All individuals in a population have an equal chance of survival regardless of their traits.'
-This is incorrect because natural selection specifically depends on differences in traits that affect survival and reproduction.
+Step 3: Address the idea that evolution occurs only when individuals intentionally change their traits.
+Evolution is a gradual process driven by genetic variation, mutation, and selection pressures, not intentional changes.

 Watch next